-Focus ★ Bronze award ★ Silver award ★ Gold award ★ Evidenc e Collecting positive rewards 5 ACET citizenship recommendations for RESPECT Responsibility, Enthusiasm, Sense of Pride, Perseverance, Empathy, Curiosity and 10 ACET citizenship recommendations for RESPECT Responsibility, Enthusiasm, Sense of Pride, Perseverance, Empathy, Curiosity and 15 ACET citizenship recommendations for RESPECT Responsibility, Enthusiasm, Sense of Pride, Perseverance, Empathy, Curiosity and nc Record of rewards A shining example Co Teamwork Community participation - taking responsibility and /or representing the class, joining and attending an academy club Treat all members the academy community with respect and kindness most of the time.
+Focus Bronze award Silver award ★ Gold award ★ Evidenc e Collecting positive rewards 5 ACET ditizenship recommendations for RESPECT Responsibility, Enthusiasm, Sense of Pride, Perseverance, Empathy, Curiosity and Teamwork 10 ACET citizenship recommendations for RESPECT Responsibility, Enthusiasm, Sense of Pride, Perseverance, Empathy, Curiosity and Teamwork 15 ACET citizenship recommendations for RESPECT Responsibility, Enthusiasm, Sense of Pride, Perseverance, Empathy, Curiosity and Teamwork Record of rewards A shining example Community participation - taking responsibility and /or representing the class, joining and attending an academy club Treat all members the academy community with respect and kindness most of the time.
 Demonstrates good table manners and acceptable standards of behaviour in the dining hall.
-Show good levels of independence, confidence and initiative (appropriate to age) Teamwork Community participation - taking responsibility and /or representing the academy, joining and maintaining attendance at an academy club.
+Community participation - taking responsibility and /or representing the academy, joining and maintaining attendance at an academy club.
 Treat all members the academy community with respect and kindness almost all of the time.
 Demonstrates excellent table manners and good standards of behaviour in the dining hall.
-Show increasing levels of independence, confidence and initiative (appropriate to age) Teamwork Community participation - demonstrating sustained responsibility and /or representing the academy as a leader or role model, showing continued commitment to academy club/s Treat all members the academy community with respect and kindness all of the time.
+Show increasing levels of independence, confidence and initiative (appropriate to age) Community participation - demonstrating sustained responsibility and /or representing the academy as a leader or role model, showing continued commitment to academy club/s Treat all members the academy community with respect and kindness all of the time.
 Demonstrates outstanding table manners and excellent standards of behaviour in the dining hall.
-Show high levels of independence, confidence and initiative (appropriate to age) Academy staff observations Maintaining standards Demonstrating high standards of behaviour. (maximum of two chances per half term - sent to Mrs B) Well prepared for PE lessons with correct PE kit (Two chances per half term) Attendance is 90% + Arrived on time for school (no more than 3 late marks per half term) Weekly Homework is completed 80% + of the time.
-Demonstrating consistently high standards of behaviour. (maximum of one chance per half term - sent to Mrs B) Very well prepared for PE lessons with correct PE kit (one chances per half term) Attendance is 95% + Arrived on time for school (no more than 2 late marks per half term) Weekly Homework is completed 85% + of the time.
+Show high levels of independence, confidence and initiative (appropriate to age) Academy staff observations Maintaining standards (maximum of two chances per half term - sent to Mrs B) Well prepared for PE lessons with correct PE kit (Two chances per half term) Attendance is 90% + Demonstrating consistently high standards of behaviour. (maximum of one chance per half term - sent to Mrs B) Very well prepared for PE lessons with correct PE kit (one chances per half term) Attendance is 95% + Arrived on time for school (no more than 2 late marks per half term) Weekly Homework is completed 85% + of the time.
 Demonstrating impeccable standards of behaviour. (no chances needed) Always perfectly prepared for PE lessons with correct PE kit (never forgotten) Attendance is 97% + Arrived on time for school (no more than 1 late marks per half term) Weekly Homework is completed 90% + of the time.
 Records of sanction/reminder